mendix/docs/content/howto8/mobile/build-hybrid-locally.md

 #### 2.1.1 Customizing a DTAP Endpoint

-You can set various environments in the **config/environments.json** file.
+Optionally, you can set various environments in the **config/environments.json** file.
 This can help if you are trying to make your build from your own specific test or acceptance environment.

 To target a specific DTAP endpoint with your app, you can specify it as a parameter to `npm run package` or `npm run package:x86`.
 Such code could, for example, look like this: